 How likely is it that a soldier with three young children would make arrangements to entrust their care to his 18-year-old sister should something happen to him?
 (The story describes the embarrassed woman as being 20 years old and states that her brother had been killed two years earlier, meaning she would have been 18 at the time of his death.)
 While that couldhappen — almost anything is within the realm of possibility — without additional explanation we're left wondering why the children's mother is not taking care of her youngsters, or (if the mom is also dead or otherwise unable to step in) why the children's upbringing hasn't been entrusted to someone probably in a better position to care for them, such as either set of grandparents.
 Instead, the task of raising three small children inexplicably fell upon a girl still in her teens.

-Given the lack of checkable details plus some underlying questions with the tale's plot, at this point we're marking the story as "legend," but we wouldn't be at all surprised if it turned out to be wholly a work of fiction.
+Given the lack of checkable details plus some underlying questions about the tale’s plot, we’ve marked this story as “legend” but suspect it to be wholly a work of fiction.
 (It was published in a book of “short stories,” after all, not a book of “heartwarming true-life incidents.”)
-Which is not to say the piece doesn't serve to make a valid point about the folly of making snap judgments about people, or that those who take inspiration from it are wrong to do so.
-The ability of a story to cause people to examine their own hearts and possibly change behaviors on the basis of what they find isn't dependent on the story's being a faithful account of an actual incident; all that matters is that it move the person towards a more charitable outlook.
+Which is not to say the piece doesn’t serve to make a valid point about the folly of making snap judgments about people, or that those who take inspiration from the tale are wrong to do so.
+The ability of a story to cause people to examine their own hearts and possibly change behaviors on the basis of what they find isn’t dependent on the story’s being a faithful account of an actual incident; all that matters is that it move the person towards a more charitable outlook.